craftcms/docs/docs/getting-started-tutorial/environment/editor.md

 ![](../../images/tutorial-vs-code-highlighting.png)

-More advanced PHP developers tend to use [PhpStorm](https://www.jetbrains.com/phpstorm/), which is a more complex and specialized commercial Integrated Development Environment (IDE) specifically geared toward PHP development.
+Some advanced PHP developers tend to use [PhpStorm](https://www.jetbrains.com/phpstorm/), which is a more complex and specialized commercial Integrated Development Environment (IDE) specifically geared toward PHP development.

 ![](../../images/tutorial-phpstorm-highlighting.png)